DebankanSarkar12/HashNode-blogs/README.md

 # HashNode-blogs
-Regular BLogs that are uploaded in HashNode are saved here
+Regular Blogs that are uploaded in HashNode are saved here